 Samples of Raku Pottery by Luke Metz

-Some of these raku pottery pieces are still available.
+Some of the raku pieces shown on this page are still available.
 They are included to show the type of work that Luke Metz is doing.
 If you hover the cursor over the thumbnail, the image name will display.

 If you contact Luke Metz with the name, he can tell you if the piece is still available or he has something similar.

-Raku is known for its distinctive look.
-Much of the surface decoration on my raku pieces is unique to raku.
-Much of raku strays from the traditional – I love to explore.
+This type of firing is known for its distinctive look.
+Much of the surface decoration on my pieces is unique to this type of firing.
+Many of my pieces stray from the traditional – I love to explore.
 I also do saggar and pit fire techniques and there is care information for all of these below.

 This technique was originally developed in the sixteenth century in Japan.
 It was much different than the technique used today.
 In the mid-twentieth century, the process found its way to America via Paul Soldner.
 This marked the beginning of much experimentation and technique rapidly evolved.